FIL-Builders/fil-frame/README.md

 ```

 2. Update the environment variables in the `.env` files with your own values.
 (Note that the `NEXT_PUBLIC_ALCHEMY_API_KEY` value is optional)

+### Configuration Instructions

+To set up the required environment variables:

+1. API Keys:
+- For `NEXT_PUBLIC_ALCHEMY_API_KEY`, sign up on a platform like [Alchemy](https://www.alchemy.com/) and create a new project.
+Retrieve the API key from the project dashboard.
+Refer to the platform's documentation for detailed setup instructions.

+2. Wallet Keys:
+- You can generate private keys using your prefered wallet provider (e.g. [MetaMask](https://metamask.io/), [WalletConnect](https://walletconnect.network/)...).
+- To export a private key in MetaMask, go to Settings > Security & Privacy, and follow the steps to export it (you will need your wallet password).

+After obtaining the necessary values, add them securely to the `.env` files as specified.
+Always keep private keys confidential and use secure management tools for production environments to avoid exposing sensitive data.

 ## Usage